Posted on 3 Comments

 Alpine Snow

 In early October, snow can really start filling in the alpine hiking trails.
 The snow-line varies year to year, but typically Thanksgiving weekend marks the end of alpine hiking.
-If you can get up to high elevation, the larches will turn bright gold before loosing their needles.
+If you can get up to high elevation, the larches will turn a dull brown-gold before loosing their needles.

 Meanwhile, fall has moved down to the valley and colours are starting to appear at low elevation.